Pelé (footballer, born 1987): Porto

 On the last day of the 2008 summer transfer window, Pelé was transferred to FC Porto in an exchange involving Ricardo Quaresma and €18.6 million in cash – Pelé himself was tagged at €6 million.
-On 26 January 2009, however, after playing almost no part in Jesualdo Ferreira's plans during the season, he was transferred to Portsmouth in the Premier League on a one-year loan deal with option to buy at the end.
+On 26 January 2009, however, after playing almost no part in Jesualdo Ferreira's plans during the season, he was transferred to Portsmouth in the Premier League on a six-month loan deal with option to buy at the end.

 On 10 June 2009, after no games for Pompey, Pelé returned to Italy, having a medical check at Genoa C.F.C. to finalise the transfer, but the deal fell through.
 On 20 July he was loaned out to Spain's Real Valladolid on a season-long loan, with a buyout clause to make the move permanent; he eventually finished as a starter due to injury to incumbent Álvaro Rubio, but the Castile and León side were relegated from La Liga after a three-year stay.

 Later career

 In July 2010, Pelé moved to Eskisehirspor in the Turkish Süper Lig, on a three-year contract.
-He moved teams and countries again after it expired, joining Ergotelis F.C. from Crete, Greece for two years.
+He moved teams and countries again after it expired, joining Ergotelis F.C. from Greece for two years.

 On 30 December 2013, Pelé agreed to a three-and-a-half-year deal with fellow Super League Greece side Olympiacos FC.
-Late into the January 2015 transfer window, after only nine competitive appearances, he was loaned to Levadiakos F.C. also in the country's top flight.
+Late into the January 2015 transfer window, after only nine competitive games, he was loaned to Levadiakos F.C. also in the country's top flight.

 Pelé was released by Olympiacos on 31 August 2015, and signed a two-year contract with Anorthosis Famagusta F.C. for an undisclosed fee.
 On 23 July 2018, after one year of inactivity, the 30-year-old joined AFC Eskilstuna in the Swedish Superettan, leaving at the end of the year with no appearances to his credit and meeting the same fate at his next club, Romania's FC Dunărea Călărași, due to a heart condition that was detected in his medical.